lowrob/LedgerBase/readme.md

 	linkfiles

-dbh = database code and utilities.
+dbh = database code and utilities. makecmnd makeinit (this is needed to initialize DB files)

 nfm = menu system that was used on terminal - tnames limited access

 util = has menuscrn that is used to call the menu items .nfm

+have to compile and run

 pp = personnel / payroll